imanshu-01/Email-Spam-Classifier-using-Flask/README.md

-# 📧 Email Spam & Not-Spam Classifier using Flask and Machine Learning
+# 📧 Email Spam Classifier using Flask and Machine Learning

 This project is an **advanced Flask-based web application** that uses **Machine Learning** techniques to classify an email or message as **Spam** or **Not Spam**.